 10 films to watch out for at sundance, part two

 From Black Lives Matter to Standing Rock and a Japanese pop idol, power and protest form the backbone of the documentary strands premiering at Sundance film festival this week.
-Here’s ten of i-D’s most anticipated docs.
+Here are ten of i-D’s most anticipated docs.

-The Standing Rock Sioux protest of the Dakota Access Pipeline brought global attention to indigenous resistance in North America and this eight-part documentary series from VICE, the first two of which premiere at Sundance, looks at both the origins and aftermath of the stand off.
-But filmmaker Michelle Latimer and host Sarain Fox take the story further to examine the the Native American and indigenous population's fight across America, meeting Apache defending the last of their sacred grounds against mining and the Sioux youth standing against environmental and humanitarian catastrophe.
+The Standing Rock Sioux protest of the Dakota Access Pipeline brought global attention to indigenous resistance in North America, and this eight-part documentary series from VICE — the first two of which premiere at Sundance — looks at both the origins and aftermath of the stand off.
+But filmmaker Michelle Latimer and host Sarain Fox take the story further to examine the the Native American and indigenous population's fight across America, meeting Apache defending the last of their sacred grounds against mining, and the Sioux youth standing against a environmental and humanitarian catastrophe.

 An Inconvenient Sequel

-In Oakland, where police misconduct and civil rights abuses are historically rife, the boys in blue are trying to clean up their act.
-Filmmaker Peter Nicks follows them in his bracing, cinema verite style on dangerous jobs, amidst fresh accusations of harassment and against the backdrop of an increasingly organised Black Lives Matter movement.
+In Oakland — where police misconduct and civil rights abuses are historically rife — the boys in blue are trying to clean up their act.
+Filmmaker Peter Nicks follows them in his bracing, cinema verite style on dangerous jobs, amidst fresh accusations of harassment and against the backdrop of an increasingly organized Black Lives Matter movement.
 The Force is likely to be edge-of-your-seat stuff, with a bird's eye view of law enforcement issues in modern America.

 The New Radical